cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 When I begin a new project, I now start off writing a `.Rmd` file, intermixing notes to myself and code chunks.
 Chunks break up the code into conceptual elements, markdown gives me a more expressive way to write notes than comment lines do.
-Output figures, tables, and inline values inserted.
+Output figures, tables, and in-line values inserted.
 So far so good.
 I version manage this creature in git/Github.
 Great, now I have a trackable history of what is going on, and all is well: